-According to Business in the Community figures, poor eating habits are costing UK employers around £17 billion a year.
-It’s a staggering statistic, which shouldn’t escape the attention of employers keen to drive down costs and in ways that perhaps their competitors haven’t yet cottoned on to… So what can you do to promote healthy eating at work?
+According to Business in the Community figures, poor eating habits are costing UK employers around £17 billion a year, which is why promoting healthy eating at work is so important.
+It’s a staggering statistic, which shouldn’t escape the attention of employers keen to drive down costs and in ways that perhaps their competitors haven’t yet cottoned on to… So, what can you do to promote healthy eating at work?

 You certainly don’t want to be preaching or imposing nutritional diktats on your employees (never an effective approach…) but there are small, inexpensive steps you can take towards a nutrition-smart environment that’s conducive to healthy choices.